 Coeliac disease is also thought to be a major cause for pregnancy rejection.
 This is a disorder of the gut where the body is intolerant of the dietary protein gluten and is unable to absorb nutrients properly from food.
 The immune system may be sensitive to a pregnancy when the immune response has been activated by the woman eating certain foods.

 Occasionally a problem with the shape of a woman’s uterus leads to miscarriage.
 The embryo cannot implant in an optimum site to allow for healthy blood supply and growth.
 Although this may be sustainable in the early weeks of pregnancy, it cannot continue and miscarriage results.
-Fibroids or having a divided “septate” uterus can interrupt the normal implantation of the embryo.
+A septate uterus is a common type of congenital uterine anomaly, and it may lead to an increased rate of pregnancy loss.
+The main imaging differential diagnoses are arcuate uterus and bicornuate uterus.
 Surgery to correct uterine shape and size may be an option before trying to conceive again.